City-of-Helsinki/drupal-helfi-asuminen/README.md

-# City of Helsinki - Asuminen Drupal 9 project
+# City of Helsinki - Asuminen Drupal project

-Asuminen instance is the site for information related to living accommodations.
+The Asuminen instance provides information related to living accommodations in Helsinki.

 ## Environments